 Archaeological dig uncovers ancient settlement at Wimpole

-With an exciting new visitor welcome and car park planned for Wimpole, this ambitious project offered a rare opportunity to investigate a part of the ancient landscape of Wimpole; revealing a Late Iron Age to Early Roman (c.100BC – 150AD) rural settlement.
+As part of the exciting new visitor welcome and car park project in 2018, archaeologists investigated part of the ancient landscape of Wimpole; revealing a Late Iron Age to Early Roman (c.100BC – 150AD) rural settlement.

 On a scorching day in July 2018, Oxford Archaeology East started the dig and over the next three months uncovered a site that surpassed their expectations.
 The remains were extremely dense, representing several phases of changing land use over a few hundred years; from livestock enclosures to farming plots and settlement reorganisation.